-stretch no no yes number the 'stretch' value from \expandglyphsin- font shrink no no yes number the 'shrink' value from \expandglyphsin- font step no no yes number the 'step' value from \expandglyphsinfont expansion_factor no no no number the actual expansion factor of an expanded font attributes no no yes string the \pdffontattr cache no no yes string This key controls caching of the Lua ta- ble on the $T_EX$ end where yes means: use a reference to the table that is passed to Lua $T_EX$ (this is the default), and no means: don't store the table reference, don't cache any Lua data for this font while renew means: don't store the table reference, but save a reference to the table that is created at the first access to one of its fields in the font. nomath no no yes boolean This key allows a minor speedup for text fonts.
-If it is present and true, then LuaT E X will not check the character entries for math-specific keys. oldmath no no yes boolean This key flags a font as representing an old school T E X math font and disables the OpenType code path. slant no no yes number This parameter will tilt the font and does the same as SlantFont in the map file for Type1 fonts. extend no no yes number This parameter will scale the font horizon- tally and does the same as ExtendFont in the map file for Type1 fonts. squeeze no no yes number This parameter will scale the font vertically and has no equivalent in the map file. width no no yes number The backend will inject pdf operators that set the penwidth.
+stretch no no yes number the 'stretch' value from \expandglyphsi font shrink no no yes number the 'shrink' value from \expandglyphsir font step no no yes number the 'step' value from \expandglyphsinf expansion_factor no no no number the actual expansion factor of an expand font attributes no no yes string the \pdffontattr cache no no yes string This key controls caching of the Lua table on the $T_EX$ end where yes means: us a reference to the table that is passed to Lua $T_EX$ (this is the default), and no mean don't store the table reference, don't cac any Lua data for this font while renew means: don't store the table reference, h save a reference to the table that is creat at the first access to one of its fields in the font. nomath no no yes boolean This key allows a minor speedup for text fonts.
+If it is present and true, then LuaT will not check the character entries for math-specific keys. oldmath no no yes boolean This key flags a font as representing an old school T E X math font and disables the OpenType code path. slant no no yes number This parameter will tilt the font and does the same as SlantFont in the map file fo Type1 fonts. extend no no yes number This parameter will scale the font horizon tally and does the same as ExtendFont in the map file for Type1 fonts. squeeze no no yes number This parameter will scale the font vertica and has no equivalent in the map file. width no no yes number The backend will inject pdf operators that set the penwidth.
 The value is (as usual in $T_EX$ ) divided by 1000.
-It works with the mode file. mode no no yes number The backend will inject pdf operators that relate to the drawing mode with 0 being a fill, 1 being an outline, 2 both draw and fill and 3 no painting at all.
+It works with the mode file. mode no no yes number The backend will inject pdf operators that relate to the drawing mode with 0 being fill, 1 being an outline, 2 both draw and 1 and 3 no painting at all.

-The saved reference in the cache option is thread-local, so be careful when you are using coroutines: an error will be thrown if the table has been cached in one thread, but you reference it from another thread.
+The saved reference in the cache option is thread-local, so be careful when you are using contines: an error will be thrown if the table has been cached in one thread, but you reference from another thread.

 The key name is always required.
-The keys stretch, shrink, step only have meaning when used together: they can be used to replace a post-loading \expandglyphsinfont command.
+The keys stretch, shrink, step only have meaning when us together: they can be used to replace a post-loading \expandglyphsinfont command.
 The auto\expand option is not supported in LuaTEX.
-In fact, the primitives that create expanded or protruding copies are probably only useful when used with traditional fonts because all these extra OpenType properties are kept out of the picture.
-The expansion\factor is value that can be present inside a font in font.fonts.
-It is the actual expansion factor (a value between -shrink and stretch, with step step) of a font that was automatically generated by the font expansion algorithm.
+In fact, the primitives that create expanded protruding copies are probably only useful when used with traditional fonts because all the extra OpenType properties are kept out of the picture.
+The expansion\factor is value to can be present inside a font in font.fonts.
+It is the actual expansion factor (a value betwee - shrink and stretch, with step step) of a font that was automatically generated by the feetpansion algorithm.

-Because we store the actual state of expansion with each glyph and don't have special font instances, we can change some font related parameters before lines are constructed, like:
+Because we store the actual state of expansion with each glyph and don't have special for instances, we can change some font related parameters before lines are constructed, like:

+'''

 font.setexpansion(font.current(),100,100,20)

+'''

-This is mostly meant for experiments (or an optimizing routing written in Lua) so there is no primitive.
+This is mostly meant for experiments (or an optimizing routing written in Lua) so there is primitive.